redcurry/notes/unit-testing.rst

 indicating that we've achieved our goal."

-Page 112 - We can't test all configuration options in an entire system, but we can exercise it as much and as early as possible
+Page 112 - We can't test all configuration options in an entire system, but we can exercise it as much and as early as possible.

+See page 117 for an example of how to break up responsibilities between classes.

+Page 136 - Create a "null implementation" of a class (like a stub) while writing tests so that the program compiles and you can continue testing other things.